6 Gratifying Reasons To Adopt A Senior Cat

-Need some reasons to consider adopting a senior kitty and save his life in the process?
+Need some reasons to consider adopting a senior kitty, and saving his life in the process?
 You’ve come to the right place!
-Here are just a few of the best reasons why you should add a senior cat into your family.
+Here are just a few of the best reasons why you should add a senior cat to your family.

 Kittens are still growing and developing, not only in body but also in mind, so when you adopt a kitten, you don’t really know what you’re in for.
 The opposite is true, though, of senior kitties, provided that they aren’t so frightened or stressed in shelters that they hide their true colors.